apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 The `TimelineSchemaCreator` tool supports a few options that may come handy especially when you are testing.
 For example, you can use `-skipExistingTable` (`-s` for short) to skip existing tables and continue to create other tables rather than failing the schema creation.
+By default, the tables will have a schema prefix of "prod."

 #### Enabling Timeline Service v.2
 Following are the basic configurations to start Timeline service v.2: